-Students are expected to actively engage in class discussions, both by speaking during class sessions and by writing in online forums and discussions on Moodle.
+Students are expected to actively engage in class discussions, both by speaking during class sessions and by writing in online forums and discussions on the Learning Management System (LMS).
 In all communications, instructors and fellow students should be treated with respect and tolerance, while derogatory or inflammatory comments on the cultures or attitudes of others in the class are not permitted.

-For official policies related to attendance, and repercussions for missing class sessions, please refer to the Academic Progress Policy located on the ADSM Student WebPortal (Ims.adsm.ac.ae).
+For official policies related to attendance, and repercussions for missing class sessions, please refer to the Academic Progress Policy located on the ADSM Student WebPortal (lms.adsm.ac.ae).